StellarSand/privacy-settings/Privacy Settings/Android-14.md

 - Nearby Share > Device visibility: Off
 - Android Auto: Off

-NOTE: Enable the above settings only when required.
+> :information_source: **NOTE**: Enable the above settings only when required.
 Remember to turn them off when no longer required.